alchimya/iOS-RestKit-Node-Express/README.md

 # Front-end iOS

-The fronted consists of an iOS app that consume REST resources by using RestKit (https://github.com/RestKit/RestKit).
+The fronted consists of an iOS app that consumes REST resources by using RestKit (https://github.com/RestKit/RestKit).
 I developed an “SDK” (see RESTSDK folder) that you can use and extend with new classes to interact with a REST backed.
 To configure the REST “gateway” connection see the AppDelegate.m file.
 In the ViewController.m you can see the SDK in action

 # Tests

-- <b>Back-end</b> (see /spec/app): I developed some useful tests by using jasmine-node (https://github.com/mhevery/jasmine-node).
+- <b>Back-end</b> (see /spec/api): I developed some useful tests by using jasmine-node (https://github.com/mhevery/jasmine-node).
 You can execute tests by spec.command file or by executing the command jasmine-node file_name-spec.js

 Example: